FREEDOM-HQ/.github/profile/README.md

 Welcome to the FREEDOM headquarters operating on the planet Kepler-186F!

-We're a development group focusing on Linux, and Android.
+We're a development group focusing on Linux, Android, and the DSiPaint archival process.
 We have done quite a bit of things over the years.
 So sit back, and relax.
 We're a chill community.

 We also hope you can all stick around for the exciting future of the inclusive FREEDOM-HQ scene.